parrt/cs652/lectures/functional-python.md

         preorder(c) # whoops!
 ```

-Then we can create a tree and walked the nodes like this:
+Then we can create a tree and walk the nodes like this:

 ```python
 x = Tree("c").addChild(Tree("d").addChild(Tree("e")))